bthate/botlib/README.rst

  > sudo pip3 install botlib

-BOTLIB it self does not install a binary as it is a library.
+BOTLIB itself does not install a binary as it is a library.
 The tarball however includes a bot program that can run as a test bot for BOTLIB.

-You can also download the tarball and install from that, see https://pypi.org/project/botlib/#files
+You can download the tarball from https://pypi.org/project/botlib/#files

 if you want to run the bot 24/7 you can install BOTLIB as a service for the systemd daemon.
 You can do this by copying the following into